Preparing individuals with the skills necessary for gaining occupations in the floriculture, landscaping, and greenhouse industries.

 TALMAR’s Horticulture: Greenhouse Production, Landscaping, and Floriculture program provides an introduction into horticulture while integrating the “hard” and “soft” skills necessary for gaining long-term employment in the floriculture, landscaping, and or greenhouse production industries.
 According to the Maryland Department of Commerce, “Agribusinesses” followed by “Environmental Sustainability” jobs rank among the top 5 for generating the most state revenue.
 Similarly, these fields are also ranked second when it comes to offering opportunities for employment*.
 This includes wholesale and retail production, sales, installation, maintenance of herbaceous perennials, bedding plants/annuals, seasonal greenhouse crops, cut flowers, herbs, vegetables, and specialty crops.

-Option A’s curriculum teaches skills that have been identified as necessary in the practice of horticulture.
+This curriculum teaches skills that have been identified as necessary in the practice of horticulture.
 Trainees will participate in classroom-based lessons by providing real work experiences on our farm.
 The trainee will learn about the demands, meaning, and value of work.
 The latest knowledge and practices related to each of our three disciplines are included at our horticultural center.
 This preparatory model helps trainees obtain long-term employment in positions that match their interest and ability levels.

 Trainees will spend 4 weeks (3 days a week/6 hours each day) learning the basics of each of three professions: greenhouse production, landscaping, and floriculture, for a total of 12 weeks.
 Each participant designs a career plan and is trained in seeking and finding appropriate positions to meet their interest and levels and need.
 Trainees learn about employee expectations, resume development, preparing cover letters, completing applications, tips for interviewing and money management.
 Professionalism, establishing contacts, references and community integration are also built in to the curriculum.